binary-com/academy/_posts/en/2015-10-30-official-launch-of-Binarycoms-new-trading-interface.md

 ---
 layout: post
-title: Official launch of Binary.com’s new trading interface
+title: "Official launch of Binary.com’s new trading interface"
+language: en
-permalink: /official-launch-of-Binarycoms-new-trading-interface/
+permalink: /en/official-launch-of-Binarycoms-new-trading-interface/
 excerpt: "We’re very proud to announce the formal launch of a streamlined trading interface on the Binary.com website which will be rolled out..."
 ---